skosch/YinYangFit/docs/source/index.markdown

 <img src="img/surround_suppression.png" alt="surround suppression example" />

-This surround suppression therefore is a kind of early perceptual grouping mechanism.{sn}Another way to think of this, from the perspective of [predictive coding](https://en.wikipedia.org/wiki/Predictive_coding), is as compression of redundant signals, as Laurence Aitchison and Máté Lengyel [have pointed out](https://dx.doi.org/10.1016%2Fj.conb.2017.08.010).{/sn} The strength of the segmentation certainly depends greatly on the scale, pattern, and contrast of the objects involved, so it is difficult to say to what degree it affects the perception of words.
+This surround suppression therefore is a kind of early perceptual grouping mechanism, enabled by correlation-detecting V2 neurons.{sn}Another way to think of this, from the perspective of [predictive coding](https://en.wikipedia.org/wiki/Predictive_coding), is as compression of redundant signals, as Laurence Aitchison and Máté Lengyel [have pointed out](https://dx.doi.org/10.1016%2Fj.conb.2017.08.010).{/sn} The strength of the segmentation certainly depends greatly on the scale, pattern, and contrast of the objects involved, so it is difficult to say to what degree it affects the perception of words.
 But inhibitive (as well as facilitatory) feedback is likely present between higher-level brain areas as well, and the corresponding dynamics are implicated in other grouping-related phenomena as well, such as *crowding*, which we will address later.

 ## Contour integration and V1 feedback